Bunion : definition

 Hallux valgus, without surgery, will not go away, however, wearing the right shoes and taking care of your feet will help you walk and live with a bunion.
 Most doctors will first try foot orthotics and advise you to wear a specializing pair of shoes before recommending surgery to remove the bunion.

 Preventive measures are effective for an early and reducible deformity.

 Choosing a good shoe for bunions

 Podexpert has selected a whole range of medical bunion shoes that will help you relieve the pain caused by your bunion rubbing against the upper of your shoe.
 We assure you that wearing shoes adapted to this type of deformity will bring you unprecedented relief.

 There are many criteria to consider when choosing your shoes if you suffer from bunion:

 More information on the subject: Which are the best shoes for bunion ?

 To be done with a physiotherapist and/or at home.

-Remember to choose shoes with removable inserts to accommodate your orthopaedic inserts, which must be made by a health professional such as a pedorthist, podiatrist or orthopaedist.
+Remember to choose shoes with removable inserts to accommodate your orthopedic inserts, which must be made by a health professional such as a pedorthist, podiatrist or orthopedist.

 This type of brace will help straighten the first toe at night.